 It’s also a complicated thing to live with.

 Because that kind of drive can build a career and also build a cage.
-It can create competence and also create armor.
 It can make you “the one who handles things” until you forget how to be the one who feels things.

 So I’m writing this epilogue as a small act of disarmament.